maxild/SourceCodeAnalysisSpike/docs/CodeQualitySeverityByAnalysisMode.md

 The below SDK MSBuild properties and their values will be implemented via generating and embedding different well-known and recommended configuration files into the SDK.

-Users that prefer [explicit configuration files checked into their repo](todo) can copy over these configuration files with an entry per-rule directly to the root of their repo and edit/maintain as appropriate.
-Here is the [recommended severity configurations](todo).
+Users that prefer explicit configuration files checked into their repo can copy over these [configuration files](https://github.com/maxild/SourceCodeAnalysisSpike/tree/master/sdk-analyzers/microsoft.codeanalysis.netanalyzers.5.0.3/build/config) with an entry per-rule directly to the root of their repo and edit/maintain as appropriate.
+Here is the [recommended severity configurations](https://github.com/maxild/SourceCodeAnalysisSpike/blob/master/sdk-analyzers/microsoft.codeanalysis.netanalyzers.5.0.3/build/config/AnalysisLevelDesign_5_recommended.editorconfig) for all of the categories.
+There are also individual category based files as seen by the [Naming recommended config](https://github.com/maxild/SourceCodeAnalysisSpike/blob/master/sdk-analyzers/microsoft.codeanalysis.netanalyzers.5.0.3/build/config/AnalysisLevelNaming_5_recommended.editorconfig).

 | Value | Meaning |
 | --- | --- |